Sorry, you need to enable JavaScript to visit this website.

 Labour market situation in the country

 Malta has been exhibiting a positive economic performance with low unemployment rates.
-As illustrated in the table below, the unemployment rate in Malta in 2015 stood at less than five per cent, as opposed to the EU average of over nine per cent.
+As illustrated in the table below, the unemployment rate in Malta in 2018 stood at less than four percent, as opposed to the EU average of over seven percent.
 Moreover, its employment rate has continuously risen throughout the last decade.
-The employment rate in Malta significantly increased from 61.6 per cent in 2011 to almost 68 per cent as of the end of 2015.
-These increases are backed up by the positive economic growth, which is further enhancing the demand for expanding the local labour market.
+In 2013, the employment rate stood at 66.8%, almost half a percentage point below the EU figure (66.8%).
+The employment rate in Malta significantly increased from 75.5 percent in 2018 to 81.1 percent as of the end of 2022.
+The recently released employment quarterly data for Q3 confirms a positive trend, indicating a value of 83.8% for Malta.
+These increases are backed by positive economic growth, further enhancing the demand for expanding the local labour market.

 Current youth employment situation within the labour market

-With an unemployment rate of 9.1 per cent in 2018, Malta is placed among the countries with the lowest unemployment rate within the EU.
-The EU28 unemployment rate in 2018 stood at 15.2 per cent, representing a 6.1 percentage point difference from Malta.
-Compared to 2011, when the unemployment rate was 13.3 per cent, Malta saw a decrease of 4.2 per cent.
+With a youth (15-29 years) unemployment rate of 5.9 percent in 2022, Malta is among the countries with the lowest unemployment rate within the EU.
+The EU27 unemployment rate in 2022 stood at 11.3 percent, representing a 5.4 percentage point difference from Malta.

-Apart from the implementation of the Youth Guarantee, a research project, the Employability Index, was conducted to determine vertical and horizontal mismatches experienced by graduates when entering the labour market.
+Apart from implementing the Youth Guarantee, a research project, the Employability Index, was conducted to determine vertical and horizontal mismatches experienced by graduates when entering the labour market.

 This information can be used by both prospective tertiary students and local authorities as a means of career guidance: while in the process of choosing the right career path, one can evaluate the risk of vertical and horizontal mismatches for each course.
 Through this means, students can analyse and determine which courses have the lowest chances of leading to job mismatch.